MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android.md

 |FileBackupHelper | MAMFileBackupHelper
 |SharedPreferencesBackupHelper| MAMSharedPreferencesBackupHelper|

-Following these guidelines will lead to a successful multi-identity backup and restore.
+Following these guidelines will lead to a successful multi-identity back up and restore.

 ### BackupAgent